regtracks/regtracks/spec.md

 ### 5.5

-Symbol names cannot start with a number.
+Symbol names must not start with a number.

 ### 5.6